Anwar35s/CMPN202-Journal/week1.md

 # Week 1 – System Planning & OS Selection

 This week focused on preparing the virtualised environment for the Operating Systems coursework.
-I created two Ubuntu-based virtual machines, configured VirtualBox networking, selected appropriate distributions, and gathered baseline system information.
-This setup will support all later phases including security hardening, performance testing, monitoring, and scripting.
+I created two Ubuntu-based virtual machines, configured networking, selected appropriate Linux distributions, and gathered baseline system information.
+This forms the foundation for all later phases including SSH security, monitoring, scripting, and performance evaluation.

 ---

 # ## 1.
 System Architecture Diagram

-The coursework requires two separate virtual machines:
+The system consists of two VirtualBox virtual machines:

-1. A **headless Ubuntu Server VM**
-2. A **Ubuntu Desktop workstation VM** used for SSH-based administration
+- **Workstation VM (Ubuntu Desktop 22.04 LTS)**
+  Used to remotely manage the server via SSH, perform monitoring, and capture screenshots.

+- **Server VM (Ubuntu Server / Debian Server)**
+  Headless system used for remote administration, security configuration, performance testing, and automation.

-Both machines communicate via a private **Host-Only Adapter (192.168.56.0/24)** while still having Internet access via NAT.
+Both machines use a Host-Only Adapter for isolated communication and NAT for Internet access.

 ### Architecture Diagram